 While some of these may seem surprising, it is important to know that many call center managers are not aware they can be in violation of call center regulations.

 Telephone Consumer Protection Act

-Call centers which are making outbound calls to solicit sales must follow the regulations mandated by the TCPA.
-This body regulates the times that telemarketers may call and there persons they may call.
+Call centers that are making outbound calls to solicit sales must follow the regulations mandated by the TCPA.
+This body regulates the times that telemarketers may call and their persons they may call.